 I am a Dutch-Australian writer.
 Through memoir and fiction, I hope to influence the way people think and feel about topics including troubled youth, pregnancy and birth choices, the hardship of war, and growing up in an immigrant family.
 In 2008, I completed a Masters in Creative Writing at the University of Queensland.
 As part of that degree, I wrote ‘Yahtzee and the Art of Happiness’ – a true story of modern motherhood that brings to light some of the darker secrets of contemporary women’s business and explores issues of power and control around women’s reproductive rights.
-I am currently revising an updated draft of this manuscript.

-Since 2008, my work has attracted numerous awards, most notably two Australian Society of Authors’ Mentorships, five residencies at Varuna Writers’ House (including a Varuna HarperCollins Award), two residencies at Bundanon, and a residency at Booranga Writers’ Centre.
+Since 2008, my work has attracted numerous awards, most notably two Australian Society of Authors’ Mentorships, five residencies at Varuna Writers’ House (including a Varuna HarperCollins Award), three residencies at Bundanon, and a residency at Booranga Writers’ Centre.
 Over a dozen of my essays and short stories have been published in Australian literary journals including Griffith REVIEW, Westerly, Island and Hecate, and my first book, Wild Boys: A Parent’s Story of Tough Love was published by University of Queensland Press in July 2015.
 Brian Cook from The Authors’ Agent represents my work.

 Wild Boys explores the challenge of disaffected youth from a mother’s perspective and offers an intimate insight into reconnecting teenagers with their families and communities.
 The book was launched by Professor Annabelle Duncan, Vice Chancellor of the University of New England (UNE), and attracted widespread media attention.
 Wild Boys developed as a parallel project while I was completing my PhD in Creative Research Practice at the University of New England where my thesis explored research and writing options available through the genre of creative nonfiction.